dmanto/Mojolicious-Plugin-Cron/README.md

         # same here
     });

-\# More than one schedule, or more options requires different syntax
+\# More than one schedule, or more options requires extended syntax

     plugin Cron => (
     sched1 => {